ImagineNav++: Prompting Vision-Language Models as Embodied Navigator through Scene Imagination: Experiment

 \subsection{Analysis of Selective Foveation Memory}

 We evaluate the impact of different memory configurations on final ObjectNav performance.
 As presented in Table~\ref{table：memory}, the baseline configuration `w/o' (without memory) achieves a SR of 56.0 and SPL of 24.3.
 Interestingly, the 'Full' memory approach, which utilizes all historical observations, does not improve SR compared to the no-memory baseline, though it does yield a slight improvement in SPL (26.2 vs. 24.3), indicating marginally more efficient path planning.
 This could be explained by the fact that the full memory, while providing complete historical information, also introduces substantial redundancy and potential distraction, which hampers the identification of actionable navigation cues and thus fails to improve the final success rate.
 In comparison, the 'Uniform' keyframe-based memory, which applies the same keyframe selection threshold (0.8) across all temporal horizons, brings a notable performance gain, achieving a SR of 65.0 and SPL of 28.2.
 This result confirms the critical role of perceptually salient landmarks in visual navigation, demonstrating the efficacy of our keyframe-based memory mechanism in robustly identifying and retaining such structural cues.
 Most importantly, our proposed `Selective' memory mechanism, which employs varying keyframe thresholds (0.8 for recent, 0.73 for medium-term, and 0.6 for long-term history), achieves the best results, i.e., a SR of 67.0 and SPL of 30.4.
 This demonstrates that a non-uniform keyframe selection strategy, favoring more frequent keyframes in recent history and sparser ones in the distant past, better supports both navigation success and path efficiency while improving inference efficiency by reducing the amount of keyframes compared to the uniform keyframe memory mechanism.
+Furthermore, we also evaluate the real-time incremental update variant.
+This streaming approach drastically reduces per-step memory update latency from 1.70\,s to 0.16\,s (\(>10\times\) speedup).
+Inevitably, the hierarchical ``keyframe of keyframes'' approximation introduces minor information quantization error compared to the global optimal variant, yielding an SR of 64.0 and SPL of 28.1--a marginal performance trade-off.
+With strict $\mathcal{O}(1)$ bounds on computation and storage, this variant represents a highly efficient and practical solution for continuous real-world deployment.